2018ik/2018ik.github.io/_wiki/prayer.markdown

 ### God's Will

-First, we need to recognize that God has a will.
-Then God will reveal His will to us, and we simply pray this will back to Him and He has a way to move through that.
+First, one must recognize that God has a will.
+If God reveals His will to someone, they should pray this will back to Him and He has a way to move through that.
+God's ways and thoughts are higher than man's (Isa.
+55:8-9).

 ### Not of the soul